ENROLLMENT USING SPANISH PLACEMENT TEST RESULTS

 ENROLLMENT PROCESS BEFORE THE SEMESTER BEGINS (after enrollment date/time opens) directions for after the semester begins are below:

-For enrollment into levels above 101 (skipping the pre-requisites), you must show the adviser or other enrolling person (this would be actual college advisors or the Global Languages & Cultures office [Bldg.
-23 – Room 108]) the hardcopy results of this exam - NOT the Office of the Registrar; they need the fully executed hard copy override form and NOT Gateway; they are unable to assist in this manner.
+For enrollment into levels above 101 (skipping the pre-requisites), you must show the advisor or other enrolling person (this would be actual college advisors - including those in Gateway - or the Global Languages & Cultures office [Bldg.
+23 – Room 108]) the hardcopy results of this exam - NOT the Office of the Registrar; they need the fully executed hard copy override form.

-Spanish placement results that say “above 202” mean the student may take 301, 303, or 304W (or 304W equivalent native speakers courses 311W or 312W).
-IMPORTANT: SPA 304W, SPA 311W, and SPA 312W disqualifies participation in the retroactive credit program, so if a student plans to utilize retrocredits they must be enrolled in 301 or 303, have applied for retrocredit no later than the end of the fourth week of the semester they are enrolled in the qualifying class (hardcopies are required), and get a “B” or better.
+Spanish placement results that say “above 202” mean the student may take 301, 303, or 304W (or 304W equivalent native speakers course 312W).
+IMPORTANT: SPA 304W and SPA 312W disqualifies participation in the retroactive credit program, so if a student plans to utilize retrocredits they must be enrolled in 301 or 303, have applied for retrocredit no later than the end of the fourth week of the semester they are enrolled in the qualifying class (hardcopies are required), and get a “B” or better.

 Enrollment via email is only an option for new or transfer students not yet in Flagstaff or those who are studying abroad when their enrollment time opens and the email requesting enrollment must include this information; i.e., "I am a new student not yet in Flagstaff ..." or "I am currently studying abroad ... ".
 If you are one of these students, please forward the emailed test results with the bulleted information above to Alexandria.McConocha@nau.edu AFTER your enrollment time opens.
 Students currently in Flagstaff MUST bring the hardcopy to the department as noted above - be aware we are required to check before we can enroll via email.